 Corporation, and Verdantpoint Development Corporation.
-These are the eight (8) major clients which account for the majority of the Company's revenues.
+These are the eight (8) major clients which account for the majority of the Company's revenues for the past years.

-For the 2nd half of 2020, the Company has newly awarded contracts as follows:
+For the 1st quarter of 2021, the Company has newly awarded contracts as follows:

 PROJECT DESCRIPTION LOCATION AMOUNT

-Terraverde Res - Housing Carmona, Cavite 103,011,581
+Terraverde Res - Housing Carmona, Cavite 39,482,000

 Terraverde Res - Land Dev.
 Carmona, Cavite -

-Total 103,011,581
+Total 39,482,000